best in class

 Price

-For half the price of the Article frame, check out this mid-century-modern-inspired bed from AllModern that Strategist senior writer Liza Corsillo bought after scouring what felt like “every possible retailer and DTC furniture brand there is” for something both affordable and durable.
-She says she decided on this solid-wood frame because “it was the only affordable option I saw that both matched my style — vaguely mid-century, warm stained wood — and isn’t made of cheap materials.”
+For half the price of the Article frame, check out this mid-century-modern-inspired bed made from solid pine wood from AllModern that Strategist senior writer Liza Corsillo bought after scouring what felt like “every possible retailer and DTC furniture brand there is” for something both affordable and durable.
+She says she decided on this all-wood frame because “it was the only affordable option I saw that both matched my style — vaguely mid-century, warm stained wood — and isn’t made of cheap materials.”
 She also appreciated its thoughtful design.
 “I love that the headboard is slatted, rather than one big piece of wood, because it feels airy in our not-enormous bedroom,” she says.
 “The peg-style feet remind me of Shaker furniture, and the height is perfect for stashing bins below without making me feel like I’m a million miles off the ground.”
 It’s available in light-oak and white finishes in addition to the warm “castanho” color above.
+After two years, Corsillo tells me that it’s still as reliable as ever.
+It’s already competitively priced at $689 for a queen size, but it’s currently on sale for $360, making it an incredible deal — and therefore my choice for the best, less expensive bed frame.

-This simple platform bed by KD Frames is made in Athens, Georgia, of solid wood and comes recommended by Tze Chun, the founder of Uprise Art, who has one in her guest room at her house upstate.
-She likes how the poplar wood is solid but light, and that the frame has an unfinished look and rounded corners.
-“For a super-affordable bed frame, the slat spacing is pretty tight, so it’s plenty of support for foam or spring mattresses,” Chun adds.
+If you prefer a streamlined bed without a headboard, consider this simple platform bed by KD Frames that’s made of solid wood in Athens, Georgia.
+It’s recommended by Tze Chun, the founder of Uprise Art, who has one in her guest room at her house upstate.
+She likes how the poplar wood is solid but light, and “for a super-affordable bed frame, the slat spacing is pretty tight, so it’s plenty of support for foam or spring mattresses,” Chun adds.
 “It has a minimalist, Scandinavian look to it without being from Ikea.”
+If you don’t want to leave the unfinished poplar as is, you can stain or paint it to the color of your choice.
+It has an under-bed clearance of 11.5 inches, and KD Frames conveniently sells rolling storage drawers that fit neatly underneath.

-For another straightforward platform bed made from solid wood that’s even more affordable, consider this style that Strategist writer Katherine Gillespie recently bought and loves.
+For another straightforward platform bed made from solid wood that comes in different stains, consider this style that Strategist writer Katherine Gillespie bought about a year and a half ago and still loves.
 As she wrote earlier this year, not only is it a huge upgrade from her squeaky metal bed frame, it’s sturdy, looks nice, and was a cinch to assemble.
 “All the components aligned easily, and I was able to put the bed together single-handedly in about 45 minutes using the supplied Allen key,” she says.
-Gillespie chose the dark antique-espresso color to contrast with her lighter floorboards.
+Gillespie chose the dark antique-espresso color to contrast with her lighter floorboards, though it’s available in four other finishes as well.
 “The finished product looks like it cost far more than $200,” she says.

 Best customizable wood bed frame

-Strategist editor Maxine Builder owns and recommends this minimalist, industrial take on the platform bed from Detroit-based furniture company Floyd.
-It’s made up of three slats of plywood and metal feet that are held together by nylon ratchet straps — in other words, assembly requires no tools.
-And despite its straightforward assembly process, “it’s surprisingly sturdy,” says Builder.
-“We haven’t had to adjust it since putting it together about a year ago.”
+Even if you might have started off with a straightforward platform base, bed preferences — and needs — can change over the years.
+Instead of getting a brand-new frame, consider one that’s customizable and modular, like this bed from Detroit-based furniture company Floyd that can easily be configured with accessories like headboards, side tables, and under-bed storage.
+It’s made up of three slats of plywood (available in birch, walnut, and American oak) and metal feet that are held together by nylon ratchet straps — in other words, assembly requires no tools.
+And despite its straightforward assembly process, “it’s surprisingly sturdy,” says Strategist editor Maxine Builder, who has owned this bed for a couple of years.
 Plus it’s “super-easy to move yourself because it’s so lightweight,” she adds.
-It has a low profile, making it all the more unassuming, but if you prefer a bed that has a bit more going for it, Floyd makes it easy to do.
-It comes with the option to add a headboard and underbed storage drawers (albeit shallow ones) on either side (all sold separately).
+It has a low profile, making it all the more unassuming, but if you require more of your bed, Floyd makes it easy to do, as mentioned above.
+Headboards, storage drawers (albeit shallow ones), and side tables are all sold separately as add-ons.

 Best easy-to-assemble wood bed frame